 Though Madeira enjoys comfortable weather year-round, this area is known to experience significantly more rainfall than elsewhere on the island.

-For that reason, the best time to do the Levada do Caldeirão Verde PR9 hike is during the peak summer months of June, Juli, or August, when the temperature is good, and less rainfall occurs.
+For that reason, the best time to do the Levada do Caldeirão Verde PR9 hike is during the peak summer months of June, July, or August, when the temperature is good, and less rainfall occurs.

 Additionally, if you prefer fewer other people on the trail, opt for the shoulder months of May, September or October.
 During this period, you experience smaller crowds, yet still have comfortable weather conditions.